XElderX/trucks/README.md

 ## Features
 - **CRUD Operations for Trucks**
-  - Unit Number (required)
+  - Unit Number
-  - Year of Registration (required, must be between 1900 and 5 years from now)
+  - Year of Registration
-  - Notes (optional)
+  - Notes

 - **Subunit Management**
   - Assign subunits to trucks with: